ansible/awx/docs/docsite/rst/userguide/insights.rst

 6. In the **Credential Type** field, enter **Insights** or select it from the drop-down list.

 .. image:: ../common/images/credential-types-popup-window-insights.png
+   :alt: Dropdown menu for selecting the "Insights" Credential Type

 7. Enter a valid Insights credential in the **Username** and **Password** fields.

 |Credentials - create with demo insights credentials|

 .. |Credentials - create with demo insights credentials| image:: ../common/images/insights-create-with-demo-credentials.png
+   :alt: Form for creating an Insights Credential with demo credentials

 8. Click **Save** when done.